b3-fun/unity-sdk/README.md

 ## Using B3 Ecosystem Wallet
 - To use the B3 ecosystem wallet, you must first obtain your partner ID, and enter it on the B3 Config.
+- Additionally you must get your client Id and bundle ID from the thirdweb dashboard and fill the details in the thirdweb manager component
 - You can then call ``B3EcosystemWallet.Instance.LoginViaMethod()``, with a provided authProvider, which will begin the necessary flow to log in your user with ThirdWeb.
 - You can access the signed in ecosystem wallet via ``B3EcosystemWallet.Instance.EcosystemWallet``, which can be used with thirdweb APIs